Amith-143/Machine_Learning_Lab/README.md

 - Comparing group means using a t-test
 - Understanding and interpreting p-values
 - Statistical significance and the 0.05 significance level
-- Understanding why statistical significance does not prove that a difference definitely does not exist
 - Computing and interpreting confidence intervals
 - Applying statistical analysis to image data
 - Calculating image brightness statistics